RianneTseng/Lab-WarmUp/My_README.md

 The GPU outperforms the CPU for the three model.
 * Will quantization or smaller-parameters model impact model accuracy or inference throughput ?
 If so , what's the variation?

+Yes, parameters of the model do impact model accuracy.
 Based on the accuracy of the three models, the f16 model generates better output.
 Theoretically, the performance should be F16 > Q8_0 > Q4_K_M due to the definitions of these models.
 Another important aspect is, the file size of the F16 model is four times larger than that of the Q4_K_M model.
 Therefore, when implementing a model, I think it's crucial to consider not only the performance but also the size and runtime of the model.